 Ofsted DataView displays a snapshot of Ofsted inspection outcome grades by provider type at various points.
-For early years settings (childcare on domestic premises, childcare on non-domestic premises, childminders and home child carers) the latest snapshot (31 August 2015) shows that 86% of early years settings in Kingston were graded either 'outstanding' or 'good'.
+For early years settings (childcare on domestic premises, childcare on non-domestic premises, childminders and home childcarers) the latest snapshot (31 August 2015) shows that 93% of early years settings in Richmond were graded either 'outstanding' or 'good'.

 The time series showing the proportion of 'good' or 'outstanding' providers since 31 August 2012 shows that there has been an increase in the proportion of providers attaining the top grades over the four year period.
-At 31 August 2012, 82% of active early years providers in Kingston were graded either 'good' or 'outstanding' at their most recent inspection.
-By August 2015 this proportion had increased to 86%.
-Ofsted inspection data from 31 August 2015 shows the proportion of good and outstanding providers in Kingston (86%) is slightly higher than the national percentage of 85% and the London proportion of 84%.
+At 31 August 2012, 88% of active early years providers in Richmond were graded either 'good' or 'outstanding' at their most recent inspection.
+By August 2015 this proportion had increased to 93%.
+The proportion of good and outstanding providers in Richmond is higher than the proportion in August 2015 (93%) is above the national percentage of 85% and the London proportion of 84%.